by Brian Tomasik

 If charities could only have positive effects, then an increase in variance would automatically imply an increase in expected value.
 But in that case, if both charities had large variances, the expected values themselves wouldn't have differed astronomically to begin with.

 As a footnote, I should add that there are some cases where increased variance probably increases the absolute ratio of effectiveness.
-For instance, if two charities start out with the same expected values (or if one charity has the negative of another's expected value), then further investigation has to accentuate the multiplicative ratio between the charities (since the absolute ratio of the bigger to the smaller expected value can't be less than 1).
+For instance, if two charities start out with the same expected values (or if one charity has the negative of another's expected value), then further investigation has to accentuate the multiplicative ratio between the charities (since the absolute value of the ratio of the charity with the bigger-magnitude expected value to the charity with the smaller-magnitude expected value can't be less than 1).

 Why does this question matter?